Table of Contents

 🚫

-When you embed your Knack app into your website, your website is the first-party, and the Knack app is considered third-party.
-It was common practice for third-party cookies to be stored in your website’s cookie jar.
-However, third-party cookies are also commonly used for traffic tracking and other advertising-related activities so browsers have prevented this practice by default in a move towards improving privacy on the web.
+When you integrate your Knack app into your website, your website is considered the primary source, while the Knack app is considered a secondary source.
+In the past, it was common for secondary source cookies to be stored in your website's cookie jar.

-To use this option, select the Cookies option for the Embedded Login Security in the User Settings of your app.
+To use this option, select the Cookies option for the Embedded Login Security in the User Logins section of your app.

 Tokens

-This option is less secure than using Cookies
+Caution: This option is less secure than using cookies.

 With the tokens login setting, the embedded app uses a normal Knack login form.
 For this option, users logging into your embedded app will not be redirected to a consent screen to log in and can log in directly through the embedded app.